jeremyreeder/gridscout/docs/_posts/2024-09-09-simplified-manipulation-of-sg-r6730.md

 As for other simplifications to the progress-tracking system, I do away with the graphing.
-Instead I fasten a pair of hairline-index stickers to the dial and dial ring, repositioning the one on the dial ring rightward into alignment with the one on the dial each time I discover a new best combination that produces a narrower contact area than any I've seen before.
+Instead I fasten a pair of hairline-index stickers to the dial and dial ring.
+Then I track my progress with a series of notes and iterative realignment of the stickers.

 <div class="gallery" markdown="1">
 ![These two stickers align at the right contact point.][dial-with-stickers] *Stickers in Action*
 </div>

-The position of the sticker on the dial is arbitrary, but I like to place it somewhere within the top right quadrant when the lever nose rests on its right contact point.
-The other sticker than goes on the dial ring in perfect alignment with the first sticker.
-The dial-ring sticker is subsequently moved rightward any time a contact point deeper within the drive cam is found, realigning it with the contact point associated with the newest best-so-far combination.
+With the lever nose resting on its right contact point, I place a sticker on the dial somewhere around the one-o'clock position.
+That position is arbitrary aside from being away from leaving the twelve-o'clock dialing index unobstructed and choosing somewhere easy to see and reach.
+The other sticker than goes on the dial ring in perfect alignment with that first sticker.
+The dial-ring sticker is subsequently moved rightward any time a contact point deeper within the drive cam is found, realigning it with the new contact point associated with the new best-so-far combination.
-{:.tangent}

 ## Notes